joyhuan/joyhuanqi/README.md

 ## Stage Three: Future

-- Even if I'm a utilitarian and not too concerned with the appearance of my website, its current status is still not very presentable.
-However, I still haven't come up with a neat design.
-But I will gradually fix small things to get there.
+- I'm a utilitarian and not too concerned with website appearance.
+However, I'm not satisfied with the current status.
+I finally picked up Angular recently and plan to refurbish the website within the next few months.
+I will also try to make it more responsive and more user frienly for phone/tablet users.

-- In terms of features, my current two biggest concerns are:
-  - It is not very responsive.
-When viewing on phone, it shows the same layout as in PC.
-This needs to be adjusted to give a better user experience.
-  - I want to try different web programming technology.
-React and Angular JS are in top of my list.